Willie Nelson for Congress!

 What did Congress do during its final work days before the election?

-Well, it passed a temporary bill to keep the government running for six months -- necessary because lawmakers didn't
+Well, it passed a temporary bill to keep the government running for six months -- necessary because lawmakers didn't finish any of the 12 spending bills by the Oct.
+1 start of the fiscal year.

 And the Republican-controlled House was busy Friday dealing with the "Stop the War on Coal Act," which would limit the Environmental Protection Agency's ability to regulate the industry and has no chance of passing the Democratic-held Senate.